 - It’s much more sustainable and low-impact on the planet: According to Thom Hartmann in The Prophet’s Way, it takes 16 pounds of grain/soy and 5,214 gallons of water to produce 1 pound of edible beef (the same amount of water one American uses on showers in a year, on average).
 Tomatoes, for comparison, only need 23 gallons of water per edible pound.
 Another fun fact: You can produce 30,000 pounds of carrot on an acre of farmland, but only 250 pounds of beef.
 How about this?
 It takes 78 calories of fossil fuel to produce 1 calorie of protein from beef, while only 2 calories of fuel to produce a calorie from soybeans.
 Another?
 The amount of pesticide use per acre of corn (the main feed for livestock), has increased 100,000% since 1945.
 Meat also strongly contributes to global warming.
 You get the idea.

 - It’s humane: Every meat eater should watch video of a slaughter house or caged chickens with their beaks cut off so they don’t peck out each other’s eyes, to at least appreciate the hell that animal went through before it ended up on your dinner plate (if not the physical condition the animals are in).
-I’m not going to sit on a soapbox and label meat eaters as bad people or make them feel guilty about eating meat, but I do think that this world would be a better place if everyone was conscious of the conditions their food came from, demanded better conditions through their purchasing decisions, and appreciated the sacrifice from the animals.
+I’m not going to sit on a soapbox and label meat eaters as bad people or make them feel guilty about eating meat, but I do think that this world would be a better place if everyone was at least somewhat conscious of the conditions their food came from, demanded better conditions through their purchasing decisions, and appreciated the sacrifice from the animals.

 - It’s more sanitary: There’s just something unappealing about the thought of eating dead flesh that has been passed around and is rotting and growing bacteria with each passing day.
 Check out the videos on the previous point, if you’re not convinced of the unsanitary conditions that most of our animal products come from.
 Out of sight isn’t out of mind for me.